odoo/odoo/doc/webservices/iap.rst

     The Credits

-.. note:: The credits went from integer to float value starting **October 2018**
+.. note:: The credits went from integer to float value starting **October 2018**.
     Integer values are still supported.

-    Every service provided through the In-App platform can be used by the clients with tokens or *credits*.
+    Every service provided through the IAP platform can be used by the clients with tokens or *credits*.
 The credits are an float unit and their monetary value depends on the service and is decided by the provider.
 This could be:

-    * for an sms service: 1 credit = 1 sms,
+    * for an sms service: 1 credit = 1 sms;
-    * for an add service: 1 credit = 1 add,
+    * for an ad service: 1 credit = 1 ad; or
     * for a postage service: 1 credit = 1 post stamp.

     A credit can also simply be associated with a fixed amount of money